xlegs/VolunteerConnect/db/README.md

 DATABASE ROOT
  + users
-   - username.json
+   - emailaddress.json

-      -> stores information about each user
+      -> stores information about each user.
  + organizations
-   - organization_name.json
+   - organizationname.json

-      -> stores information about each organization
+      -> stores information about each organization.
  + events
-   - unique_event_id.json
+   - unique_event_name.json

       -> stores information about each event.
-Can be filtered by organization.
+Can be filtered by organization or by geolocation.
- + login
-   - user_or_organization_login.json
-      -> stores the hashed values of every user's password

 The directory structure has been replicated here, and templates have been provided as a sample for the contents of each file.
+The developer example files our actual sample files currently used in the development code on this repository.

 More information about Couchbase can be found in the following links
 -------